snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracking-events/page-views/index.md

 From v3 of the web tracker, the webPage entity is enabled by default.
 We advise you leave this enabled so you can use the [Snowplow Web Data Model](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md).

-To disable this entity, set `"webPage": false` in the `"contexts"` object within the tracker configuration object.
-TODO add link
+To disable this entity, set `"webPage": false` in the `"contexts"` object within the [tracker configuration object](docs/collecting-data/collecting-from-own-applications/javascript-trackers/web-tracker/tracker-setup/initialization-options/index.md).

 <details>
     <summary>Web page entity properties</summary>